vohoa2004/Growcera-Project/README.md

 - ✅ Answer questions from store owners, like "Which products are running out of stock, suggest goods to import more."
 - ✅ Query stock levels, revenue, and order history in natural language
 - ✅ Get smart suggestions for stock replenishment, simple financial analysis
-- ⏳  Get complex, in-depth analysis for store's sales data
+- ⏳  Get complex, in-depth analysis on store's sales data and generate advanced insights
 ---

 ## 🚀 What Makes Growcera Different?